Please make sure that your paper satisfies ALL of the following requirements before it is submitted.

 - The paper must be original material that has not been previously published in another conference or journal, nor is currently under review by another conference or journal.
 Note that you may submit material presented previously at a workshop without copyrighted proceedings.

 - Your submission is limited to ten (10) 8.5″x11″ single spaced, double-column pages, using 10pt or larger font.
 The page limit includes everything: references, title, figures, appendices, abstract, etc. We highly recommend the templates provided by SIGPLAN.
+Note, the latex template defaults to 9pt; please change it to 10pt.
 Submissions not adhering to these submission guidelines may be outright rejected at the discretion of the program chairs.
 (Please make sure your paper prints satisfactorily on 8.5″x11″ paper: this is especially important for submissions from countries where A4 paper is standard.)